 Vascepa Side Effects

 Note: This document contains side effect information about icosapent.
-Some of the dosage forms listed on this page may not apply to the brand name Vascepa.
+Some dosage forms listed on this page may not apply to the brand name Vascepa.

 Along with its needed effects, icosapent (the active ingredient contained in Vascepa) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.